Choosing the Right Location¶

 Continuing the Conversation¶

-If you have already submitted a document and would like to check for responses, click the Check for a Response button on the media organization’s SecureDrop homepage.
+If you have already submitted a document and would like to check for responses, click the Log in button on the media organization’s SecureDrop homepage.

 The next page will ask for your secret codename.
 Enter it and click Continue.

 If a journalist has responded, their message will appear on the next page.
 This page also allows you to upload another document or send another message to the journalist.
 Before leaving the page, you should delete any replies.
 In the unlikely event that someone learns your codename, this will keep your identity secret as no one will be able to see the previous correspondences you had with journalists.

 After you delete the message from the journalist, make sure you see the below message.

 If the server experiences a large number of new sources signing up at once and is overloaded with submissions, the journalist will flag your message on their end and you will see the message below.
 They can’t write a reply to you until you’ve seen this message for security reasons.
 This will only happen the first time a journalist replies and with subsequent replies you will skip this step.
 Click Refresh or log in again to see if a journalist has responded.

 Repeat these steps to continue communicating with the journalist.